At a Glance

 From I-95 going through downtown Baltimore, take Exit 55 for Hanover Street (last exit before the Fort McHenry Tunnel eastbound, first exit after the Tunnel westbound), then go east on McComas Street.
 Turn north (left) onto Key Highway which soon turns west; then take the first left (south) onto Lawrence Street.
 Next, turn left (east) onto East Fort Avenue, and continue east to the grassy unpaved parking lot on the north side of Constellation Plaza jus past Wallace Street, to the left of the gate into the main parking area for Fort McHenry.
 Birders usually park in this lot for bird walks.

-Fort McHenry can also be reached from downtown Baltimore by Bus #1 or from spring through fall by the Baltimore Water Taxi, which has stops all around Baltimore’s Inner Harbor.
+Fort McHenry can also be reached from downtown Baltimore by local buses or from spring through fall by the Baltimore Water Taxi, which has stops all around Baltimore Harbor.

 Nearby Sites: